 Maryland’s P-TECH program provides six-year pathways from high school to career, at no cost, to cohorts of students in the state’s most economically underperforming areas.

 New York was the first state to pilot P-TECH in 2011 with IBM as a co-founder.
-This original program expanded to span Colorado, Connecticut, Illinois, Maryland, Rhode Island, and even Australia and is expected to grow to more than 100 schools by the end of the year.
+This original program expanded to span Colorado, Connecticut, Illinois, Maryland, Rhode Island, and even internationally.
+It is expected to grow to more than 100 schools by the end of the year.

 Since its inception in 2011, more than 400 business partners have forged relationships in participating states to prepare graduates for the workforce.

-The Maryland Chamber Foundation is dedicated to improving education and workforce development for sustained growth in the state.
-The Foundation also focuses on workforce best practices and partnerships between businesses and schools, particularly in underserved communities.
-The P-TECH program serves all students, including those from low-income families, first-generation college students, students with disabilities, English language learners and students of color.
+The P-TECH program serves all students, including those from low-income families, first-generation college students, students with disabilities, English-language learners and students of color.
 Maryland looks for replicated success from the first class of graduates to help improve job readiness in the state.
 Read about the program kick-off at Dundalk High.

 The Maryland Chamber Foundation supports sustainable solutions that drive Maryland’s future economy including: talent, education, innovation, economic diversity, infrastructure, business climate, governance and quality of life.